 Loss of Income Appeal

-Eligibility for 2014-2015 financial aid is based on total income (taxable and some untaxed income) from tax year 2013.
-When the total income for the family unit is expected to be lower in the 2014 tax year as a result of one or more of a hardship event we may approve an adjustment under the conditions outlined below.
+Eligibility for 2015-16 financial aid is based on the total income (taxable and some untaxed income) reported on the financial aid application from tax year 2014.
+When the total income for the family unit is expected to be lower in the 2015 tax year as a result of one or more hardship event we may approve an adjustment under the conditions outlined below.

 - Hardship must be verified with official documents (third-party)

 - An adjustment will improve the student’s financial aid eligibility

 - Loss of income must occur in the 2015 tax year.
 The 2015 income MUST be lower than the 2014 reported income on the financial aid application

 - A loss of income is typically determined by projecting ALL 2015 taxable income and some untaxed income

 - The asset information reported on the financial aid application is as of the date the application was filed (adjustments are not considered)